matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/response-header-tyk-oas.md

 The configuration above is a complete and valid Tyk OAS API Definition that you can import into Tyk to try out the endpoint-level response header transform.

 #### Combining API-level and Endpoint-level transforms
-If the API-level transform in the previous [example]({{< ref "product-stack/tyk-gateway/middleware/response-header-tyk-oas#api-level-transform" >}}) is applied to the same API, then because the endpoint-level transformation is performed first, the `X-Secret` header will be added (by the endpoint-level transform) and then removed (by the API-level transform) such that the overall effect of the two transforms for a call to `GET /status/200` would be to add four headers:
+If the example [API-level]({{< ref "product-stack/tyk-gateway/middleware/response-header-tyk-oas#api-level-transform" >}}) and [endpoint-level]({{< ref "product-stack/tyk-gateway/middleware/response-header-tyk-oas#endpoint-level-transform" >}}) transforms are applied to the same API, then the `X-Secret` header will be added (by the endpoint-level transform first) and then removed (by the API-level transform).
+Subsequently, the result of the two transforms for a call to `GET /status/200` would be to add four headers:
  - `X-Request-ID`
  - `X-User-ID`
  - `X-Static`